 It is of course unfair to imply that APM and PMI are doing nothing for PMO professionals.
 PMI continues to sponsor PMO research and hosts a massive three-day PMO Symposium every year and APM has a very active PMO Special Interests Group.
 Both PMI and APM sponsor their own PMO award schemes - recognizing good practice in industry.
 Training paths and certification continue to be a gap though.

 What PMO Certifications are there?

 Fortunately APM and PMI aren't the only players in town.
-There are several certifications available that focus squarely on the development of people working in the PMO space.
+There are several courses and professional certifications available that focus squarely on the development of people working in the PMO space.
 Let's take a look at them:

 AXELOS - P3O